ray2501/tkvlc/README.md

 User can use `--with-tk-photo` flag to disable/enable to allow for photo images.
 This feature "allow for photo images" is from [AndroWish](https://www.androwish.org/index.html/home) project and written by Christian Werner.
-Default is yes.
+Default is `yes`.

 It involves making a frame widget in Tcl, and then passing its Windows HWND or X Window ID to C (use `winfo id window`) to initialize the